-The Contractor shall employ only persons who are fit, qualified and skilled in the work to be performed.
-All persons shall be above the minimum working age.
-Contractor's personnel shall use the toilet facilities provided by the Contractor.
+The Contractor shall employ only persons who are medically fit, capable, and mentally sound for the work assigned, qualified and skilled in the work to be performed.
+All persons shall be above the legal minimum working age.
+Contractor's personnel shall use the toilet and sanitation facilities provided by the Contractor.